saraarmiida/Lem_in/README.md

-# Lem_in
+# Hive Helsinki: Lem_in
-Getting deeper into algorithms.
+C — Getting deeper into algorithms.

+## Challenge
+Lem_in is essentially a graph and flow problem.
+Move x amount of "ants" Through a graph consisting of connected nodes.

+## Solution
+This is WIP but so far we're implementing something similar to Edmonds-Karp algorithm

 ## Useful reading
 [Dinic algorithm in Wikipedia](https://en.wikipedia.org/wiki/Dinic%27s_algorithm)\